sergeche/emmet-sublime/README.md

 ## Things to test

-Zen Coding v0.8 is not announced yet, but you get a quick look at new features and help me test and improve them.
+Zen Coding v0.8 is not announced yet, but you can get a quick look at new features and help me test and improve them.

 ### CSS